proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 operation found a problem, or (2) have the *repair* flag set, which means that a repair for such an inconsistency is currently in progress.

-For more information, see :doc:`pg-repair`.
+For more information, see :doc:`../troubleshooting/troubleshooting-pg`.

 OSD_SCRUB_ERRORS
 ________________